 "Thanks to the generous support provided by the Dale Center’s Benson Fellowship, I am able to continue my doctoral research examining the promotion, application, and evolution of religious culture in colonial New England between the outbreak of the Pequot War (1637) and the end of King George’s War (1748).
 During the summer of 2015, the Benson Fellowship partially funded my research trip to the Connecticut Historical Society in Hartford, Connecticut.
 This trip produced a wealth from both clerical leaders and governmental and military officials.
 The Benson Fellowship will also allow me to complete research trips to the Massachusetts Historical Society, Harvard’s Houghton Library, and the Rhode Island Historical Society.
 Because of the centrality of the Massachusetts Bay Colony to early New England, Rhode Island’s atypical character in comparison to its neighbors, and Harvard’s position as a bastion for religious promotion and education makes each of these institution’s collections essential for the successfully completion of my research.
 Through the use of these materials, I will examine how religious rhetoric was used publically and privately during war.
 I will also study how this rhetoric changed over time, especially as the various Indian wars of the seventeenth century were replaced by the imperial wars with France and Spain during the eighteenth century.
 I am extremely grateful for the support of the Dale Center’s Benson Fellowship and am sure that it will allow me to enhance my work."

-Jonathan Harton, PhD student, U.S History, University of Southern Mississippi; MA, Military History, 2012 University of North Georgia; BA, History, 2009 University of Georgia.
+Jonathan Harton, PhD student, U.S. History, University of Southern Mississippi; MA, Military History, University of North Georgia, 2012; BA, History, University of Georgia, 2009.
 Faculty Advisor: Dr. Kyle F. Zelner

 Jonathan Harton is a first year PhD student interested in the various ways local communities respond to and remember armed conflict, particularly in early North America.
 His current research focus seeks to examine the martial culture of southeastern militias during the mid to late 18th century.
 He intends to use the Benson Fellowship to support archival research at the Moravian Archives in Winston-Salem concerning the wartime relationship between revolutionary Whig militias and Moravian settlers.

-Allan Branstiter PhD student, U.S. History, University of Southern Mississippi MA, History, 2013 The University of Southern Mississippi; BA, History, 2011 Minnesota State University-Moorhead.
+Allan Branstiter, PhD candidate, U.S. History, University of Southern Mississippi; MA, History, The University of Southern Mississippi, 2013; BA, History, Minnesota State University-Moorhead, 2011.
 Faculty Advisor: Dr. Susannah J. Ural